IronJenny/get-and-clean-course-project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Assumptions
-1. The setwd() command has been issued to set your working directory.
+1. The working directory has been set.
+If running RStudio, use the Session --> Set Working Directory menu.
+From the R-Console, use the setwd() command.
-2. The source dataset, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, has been downloaded and uncompressed into a subdirectory of your working directory.
-The subdirectory is named "UCI HAR Dataset".
+2. The source dataset, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, has been downloaded into your working directory and uncompressed.
+When uncompressed, it will create a subdirectory named, "UCI HAR Dataset".
+This subdirectory will have two subdirectories, named "test" and "train", respectively.
-3. Your operating system is Mac, Linux, or Unix.
-4. You have the dplyr library installed.
+3. You have the dplyr library installed.

 #What the script does